 One must distrust the almost-the-same, the practically identical, the approximate, the or-even, all surrogates, and all patchwork.

-Although accidentally or deliberately changing a detail often leads to a mess, it also opens the pathway to discovery, and that’s what could make chemistry exciting.
+Although accidentally or deliberately changing a little detail will often mess up a good trick, it also opens the pathway to discovery.

-2. Of course if those accidents occur on too large a scale, people and the environment can get hurt.
-What originally put me on a chemistry-career path before I turned to teaching was the fact that chemistry can be used to tackle many of the health and ecological problems that are created through a combination of crude science, unsustainable approaches and politics.
+3. Of course, if those accidents occur on too large a scale, people and the environment can get hurt.
+What originally put me on a chemistry-career path before I turned to teaching was the fact that chemistry can be used to tackle many of the health and ecological problems that are created through a combination of crude science, unsustainable approaches and plain old human nature.

-3. Being as fundamental as physics, chemistry gives us insight into other sciences: biology, geology, pharmacology, nutrition and so on.
+4. Being as fundamental as physics, chemistry is part of the backbone of other sciences: biology, geology, pharmacology, nutrition and so on.
 A biologist wondering about the origin of life cannot tackle the problem without considering chemiosmosis and chemical kinetics.
-How does a geologist explain the difference in color between rubies and emeralds without understanding the impurities’ effects on the ligand field of chromium(III) ion?
+How does a geologist explain the difference in colour between rubies and emeralds without understanding the impurities’ effects on the ligand field of chromium(III) ion?

 How does a pharmacologist rationalize the stimulating, pleasurable and anesthetic effects of cocaine without considering three separate chemical mechanisms?
 And eating black beans with rice makes sense because their essential amino acids (methionine and lysine, respectively) complement each other.

-7. Understanding chemistry adds to my realization of how special life and human beings are.
-On the other hand, fragmented knowledge of the science can lead to disillusioned and nonsensical statements like this one from the 2001 movie Heartbreakers:
+7. Understanding chemistry adds to my realisation of how special life and human beings are.
+On the other hand, fragmented knowledge of the science can lead to disillusioned and silly statements like this one from the 2001 movie Heartbreakers:

 For starters, hormones are also chemical compounds, which do play some role in erotic love.
 But no one has any clue of all the mechanisms involved.
 We know remarkably little about the inner workings of the brain.
-And what both the public and specialized scientists also forget is that new interactions emerge at every level of the organization of matter.
+And what many forget is that new interactions emerge at every level of the organisation of matter.
 Chemical bonding in all its forms respects the laws of physics.
 But from studying physics alone, one would never have imagined the three dimensional discrimination our enzymes have for chiral molecules (nonsuperimposable mirror images, like a left and right- handed gloves).
 You cannot make a banana in the lab even if you have the complete analytical breakdown of every compound in there.
-Some of the fruit’s properties emerge from its biology—its cellular structure and tissue behavior, some of which is still active after it’s been picked.
+Some of the fruit’s properties emerge from its biology—its cellular structure and tissue behaviour, some of which is still active after it’s been picked.
 Similarly, as the chemistry and the assemblies of neurons in the brain constantly respond to genetics and to interactions with our physical and social environment, new properties emerge.
 For now and a long time to come, serious novelists, humanists and some everyday people will have a lot more to say about love than chemistry.